koushikxd/resu.nvim/README.md

 ## Overview

 resu.nvim watches your project directory for file modifications and provides a streamlined interface to review, accept, or decline changes.
-It helps you maintain control when working with AI tools like Claude Code, Cursor, or similar assistants.
+It helps you maintain control when working with AI tools like Claude Code, Cursor CLI, or similar assistants.

 ## Features